 Virginia Tech Dining Services wants to play a role in strengthening our region's economy through local food purchases.
-To reduce food miles and support our local economy, we strive to bring you food that is produced as close to Virginia Tech as possible while still maintaining our commitment to quality products.
+To reduce food miles and support our local economy, we strive to bring you food that is produced as close to Virginia Tech as possible.

-We define local as products that are grown and produced within the state of Virginia or within 250 miles of Blacksburg, Virginia, as well as items that are third party certified including organic and fair trade items.
+We define local as products that are grown and produced within 250 miles of Blacksburg, Virginia.
+We also try to source other “sustainable” products, such as Fair Trade certified and organic items.
 This definition is adapted from the Association for the Advancement of Sustainability in Higher Education's (AASHE) standard.

-In the 2014-15 school year, Virginia Tech Dining Services designated 13% of our total food and beverage budget towards local food and beverage purchases as set forth by the definition above.
+In 2015-2016, Virginia Tech Dining Services designated 13% of our total food and beverage budget towards local and sustainable foods.

 Local Food Highlights

-- Dining Services’ coffee shop, Deet’s Place at Dietrick Hall, purchases direct-trade coffee from a sustainable plantation in Nicaragua, which Dining Services’ leaders have personally visited.
+Direct Trade Coffee: Dining Services’ coffee shop, Deet’s Place at Dietrick Hall, purchases direct-trade coffee from a sustainable coffee plantation in Nicaragua.